 To take advantage of a promotional code or gift voucher this must be entered into the redeem code box at the checkout.
 Discounts cannot be given once an order is completed and any codes have not been used.

-Size and shape of Beth pear for sale below.
+Size and shape of Conference pear trees for sale below.

 Receive 2% Reward Points for products purchased.

 Receive Reward Points for writing a review and/or sharing this product.